delian/node-sflow/README.md

 SFlow compatible library

 The library is still under development, please be careful!
 It has been tested with Extreme XOS only!
-Please raise issues in case of problem!
+Please raise issues in case of a problem!

 ## Usage